Chelsea 5: Manchester 4: another great game in Capitan One Cup

 After the clash between Arsenal and Reading on Tuesday, Chelsea and United, two of the most powerful clubs in the Premier, they offered a confrontation with all the essence of the competition.
 A single party.
 Bare chest.
 It was United that, immersed in the dynamics of last Sunday, in which he gave Chelsea his first league setback, went ahead with the goal of the Welshman Ryan Giggs to the 22 minutes.

-But nevertheless, Brazilian David Luiz, when transforming a penalty, established the tie, undone on the brink of intermission by means of the Mexican Javier ”Chicharito” Hernández.
+However, Brazilian David Luiz, when transforming a penalty, established the tie, undone on the brink of intermission by means of the Mexican Javier ”Chicharito” Hernández.
 The pressure from Di Matteo's team after the break paid off and Gary Cahill was back on balance.
 A great action by Portuguese Nani raised the euphoria of Alex Ferguson.
 Manchester United had victory in hand.
 It was considered the winner.
 But in the added time, Eden Hazard recovered the tension to the party, that led to the extension.